fleetdm/fleet/handbook/company/product-groups.md

 > The product team's commitment to the requester is that the prioritized user story will be delivered or the requester will be notified within 1 business day of the decision to de-prioritize the story.

-A story may be de-prioritized when it's relative priority falls below new requests and there is not enough room in the upcoming engineering sprint.
+A story may be de-prioritized when its relative priority falls below new requests and there is not enough room in the upcoming engineering sprint.
 Since Fleet does not maintain a feature backlog, a story is only prioritized if it seems like it can be shipped in the upcoming 3 week engineering sprint.
 The relative priority of a story and engineering capacity may change over the course of a design sprint.
   - This may be because new higher-priority work (bugs or stories) was prioritized and/or the work in the current engineering sprint took longer than expected.

 Just as when a feature request is not accepted in the 🎁🗣 Feature Fest meeting, whenever a feature is de-prioritized after it has been accepted, it only means that the feature has been _de-prioritized at this time_.
 It is up to the requester to bring the request back again at another 🎁🗣 Feature Fest meeting.